Dvalmont07/PHP-studies-of-design-patterns/README.md

     <h2>Observer</h2>
     <h2>Decorator</h2>
     <h2>Factory</h2>
-    <p>A defines a interface to create objects and let the subclasses to decide wich classes to instantiate</p>
+    <p>Defines a interface to create objects and let the subclasses to decide wich classes to instantiate</p>